tcapelle/apple_m1_pro_python/README.md

 ```bash
 python scripts/keras_pets.py
 ```
-This script is based on an official keras example by fchollet.
+This script is based on an official keras example by `Francois Chollet`

-I also provide a [pytorch training script](scripts/pytorch_wandb.py), but you will need to install pytorch first.
+> Note: I also provide a [pytorch training script](scripts/pytorch_wandb.py), but you will need to install pytorch first.
+It may be useful once pytroch adds GPU support.